awai5an5er/HK-Solutions/README.md

 The \`about.ts\` file in the \`resources\` folder provides structured content for the About page of the website.

 This code organizes key company information for a website in a structured way.
 It defines the company's **vision** and **mission**, explaining its long-term goals of being a trusted energy solutions provider in the UK and how it operates with ethical standards, team support, and continuous growth to deliver high-quality services.
-The **core values** section highlights three guiding principles-Integrity, Innovation, and Customer Focus-each with an icon and description to show how the company works transparently, stays up-to-date with modern energy solutions, and prioritizes client needs.
+The **core values** section highlights three guiding principles Integrity, Innovation, and Customer Focus each with an icon and description to show how the company works transparently, stays up-to-date with modern energy solutions, and prioritizes client needs.
 Finally, the **team** array lists key members with their names, roles, and images, showcasing the leadership and expertise behind the company.
 This setup allows the website to dynamically display the company's purpose, values, and team in a clear, engaging, and visually consistent way.

 ##### **faq.ts:**